-The Clark Memorial Hospital Emergency Department is currently under construction!
+The Clark Memorial Health Emergency Department is currently under construction!

 We are working to rebuild our Emergency Room into a first-class facility that is better suited to meet the growing needs of our community and will help our incredible emergency medicine team provide an even higher level of care to those we serve.